canonical/tdx/README.md

 ### 5.1 Create a New TD Image

-NOTE: The NVIDIA H100 is only supported with Ubuntu 24.04 TD.
+NOTE: The NVIDIA H100 Tensor Core GPU is only supported with Ubuntu 24.04 TD.

 A TD image based on Ubuntu 25.04 can be generated with the following commands: